Editor’s Note: This post was originally written in 2018, but as it’s the fall in a temperate rainforest these tips are still on point!

 You’re only a bit of rain gear away from being able to enjoy a day exploring our valley by bike.
 A great journey is from the village down to Function Junction along the Valley Trail, where you can reward yourself with a cold one before journeying home.
 For what’s on tap take a read of Fall Into Beer This Autumn (2020 post).

-There are two breweries in Function, Coast Mountain Brewing and Whistler Brewing Co., there are also some great places for a nibble including PureBread and Wild Wood Cafe.
+There are two breweries in Function, Coast Mountain Brewing and Whistler Brewing Co., there are also some great places for a nibble including purebread, Forecast Coffee and The Green Moustache.
 If you’re up for some retail therapy check out Camp, Patina and Art Junction, Function’s own art gallery.
 You can lock in your e-bike rentals online before you arrive for the best deal, or you could stop by almost any bike shop in town to rent one in person.

 One absolutely weatherproof activity in Whistler is a relaxing day at the Scandinave Spa.
 The cool misty air feels amazing from the steamy baths, and the warm solariums are the perfect place to watch the clouds roll by.